 Our personalised provision and team work will ensure that learning activities are carefully planned to meet individual needs, with the right support and strong links between home and school.
-Parents and pupils will be involved so that they can express their needs, interests and ambitions.
+Parents and students will be involved so that they can express their needs, interests and ambitions.

 Our new ASD school vision

 Our curriculum will emphasise personal and social development, vocational and life skills, numeracy and communication skills, and will include science and IT, DT, art, music, RE and humanities.
-We will take pupils into the community so that they can develop confidence and can experience real-life settings.
+We will take students into the community so that they can develop confidence and can experience real-life settings.
 We will provide appropriate vocational learning and employment experiences, working with local colleges and employers.

 Our staff will be specialists.
-They will be appropriately qualified as teachers, HLTAs, TAs or as therapists in speech, OT, music or drama, all with successful experience of teaching pupils on the autistic spectrum.
+They will be appropriately qualified as teachers, HLTAs, TAs or as therapists in speech, OT, music or drama, all with successful experience of teaching students on the autistic spectrum.
 They will engage advisors from local and national ASD organisations and be backed by expert teaching and support staff from the Trust.

 - We will engage parents in their child’s education and ensure they are aware of the progress they are making, and we will involve appropriate partners and external experts.